 The Company recognizes revenue as its products are shipped to its customers.
 The Company enters into agreements with its customers to produce products at the beginning of a given vehicle's life.
-Once such agreements are entered into by the Company, fulfillment of the customers' purchasing requirements is the obligation of the Company for the entire production life of the vehicle, with terms of up to 10 years, and neither the Company nor the customer generally terminate such agreements.
-In certain instances, the Company may be committed under existing agreements to supply product to its customers at selling prices which are not sufficient to cover the direct cost to produce such product.
+Once such agreements are entered into by the Company, fulfillment of the customers' purchasing requirements is the obligation of the Company for the entire production life of the vehicle, with terms of up to 10 years.
+These agreements generally may be terminated by the customer (but not by the Company) at any time, but in general are not.
+The Company, in certain instances, may be committed under existing agreements to supply product to its customers at selling prices which are not sufficient to cover the direct cost to produce such product.
 In such situations, the Company records a liability for the estimated future amount of such losses.
 Such losses are recognized at the time that the loss is probable and reasonably estimable and are recorded at the minimum amount necessary to fulfill the Company's obligations to its customer.
 Losses are determined on a separate agreement basis and are estimated based upon information available at the time of the estimate, including future production volume estimates, length of the program and selling price and production cost information.